Member of the New Zealand Association of Psychotherapists (NZAP)

 Radio Host and Columnist

 Kyle is a columnist for the New Zealand Herald, writing a weekly column responding to readers questions about mental health and therapy.
-He is also regular expert co-host on the long running (and award winning) mental health interview and talk back radio show “The Nutters Club” established by Mike King in 2009.
+He is also the regular expert co-host on the long running (and award winning) NewstalkZB mental health interview and talk back radio show “The Nutters Club” established by Mike King in 2009.

 For over two years Kyle was also a regular contributor to the Radio Live show “Sunday Mornings with Mark Sainsbury.”